 Through exercise, distinctive and metabolite-induced vasodilation leads to a drop in peripheral resistance in the upper-limb vessels.
-The gap between arterial inflow and the metabolic demand may result in arm claudication.
-Additionally, when there is an increase in the retrograde flow through the ipsilateral vertebral artery, it may “steal” blood away from the cerebral circulation.
+The gap between arterial inflow and metabolic demand may result in arm claudication.
+Additionally, when there is an increase in retrograde flow through the ipsilateral vertebral artery, it may “steal” blood away from the cerebral circulation.

 - Relapse after initial improvement following CABG; it can be associated with exercise of the left arm